SCOR-3/Amazon.CO2-Server/README.md

 The server itself is implemented in [nodeJS](https://nodejs.org/en/about).
 Even if you are not familiar with the language do not worry, as the code has been extensively documented.
 The deployed backend server can be accessed using this [link](https://graceful-foal-hose.cyclic.app).

-### The server was deployed by one of the contributors from the remote repository.
-The original repository can be accessed using  this [link](https://github.com/chinmayagarwal03/Amazon.CO2-Server) .
+### One of the contributors deployed the server from his personal account.
+This allows [access](https://github.com/chinmayagarwal03/Amazon.CO2-Server) to the original repository.

 The server logs all API requests it performs to the terminal, so you can see what's going on even without diving into the code.